 - Driver Negligence: A large number of coal truck accidents happen because of various types of driver negligence.
 This may include speeding and other forms of aggressive/reckless driving, distracted driving, drowsy driving, and chemical impairment.
 Drivers sometimes feel pressure from their employer to move faster in order to meet unrealistic deadlines and deliver their loads on time.

 - Product Defects: Some coal truck accidents are caused by a faulty or defective truck part or system which causes a breakdown in the wrong place and at the wrong time.
 Some commercial truck accidents happen because the vehicle was not designed properly, or there are defective vehicle parts installed.
 As with maintenance problems, vehicle defects can also cause breakdowns leading to accidents.
-Some examples include brand-new tires that blow out on the highway, new brake lines that fail to stop, and computers systems inside the vehicle that malfunction.

 Coal truck accident cases can be very complicated and challenging to pursue.
 There are several laws and regulations that govern the industry, and there are a number of parties that could share responsibility for the accident.
-Some of the parties that could be held liable for a call truck accident include:

 A thorough investigation will be necessary to uncover all of the critical facts and pieces of evidence in the case and explore every potential legal avenue toward recovering full and fair compensation.